eddpeterson/theBucketList/Readme.md

 * When not logged in default page should be About, when logged in default page should be todos
 * Rename todos to goals
 * Bug when removing one item and then moving another item from that list to another list
+* Remove button should appear only when mouse over

 # TODO: